Italki is the best website to teach languages online.

 - Most students already have it

-Other options are Zoom, Facetime, and Google Hangouts.
-They’re all viable, but lack some of the features above.
+Zoom, Facetime, and Google Hangouts are several other choices.
+They’re all viable, but some of the features mentioned above are missing.

-Italki has a “virtual classroom” hosted on their website, but it rarely works.
-It’s been around for years and still doesn’t work well.
+On their website, Italki has a “virtual school,” but it rarely works.
+It’s been around for a long time but still doesn’t work properly.

-The Chinese only use Wechat because they’re not free.
+Wechat is mainly used by the Chinese because they are not free.
 It works outside China, but the Chinese government spies on you.

-Italki has a simple affiliate program that pays $10 per new student (not teacher) who signs up and makes a purchase.
+Italki has a simple partner program that pays $10 for any new student (not teacher) who signs up and purchases.

-The most common mistake that freelancers make is to try to offer anything to anyone.
+The most common mistake freelancers make is trying to provide services to everybody.

-This is true not only for online teachers, but also translators, designers, and content writers, among others.
+This is valid not only for online instructors, but also for translators, designers, and content authors.

 The benefits are: